NetApp/harvest/docs/configure-rest.md

 ### Creating a Harvest Template for Private CLI

-Here's an example of a Harvest template that uses the private CLI to collect data about the FRU status:
+Here's a Harvest template that uses ONTAP's private CLI to collect field-replaceable units (FRU) counters by using ONTAP's CLI command `system fru-check show`

 ```yaml
 name:                         FruCheck